AlessVolpe/ground_station/README.md

 * _XAMPP 7.2.31_

 ## Setup
-1. First of all, the only requirement for the repo is XAMPP, which you can easily download from [here] (https://www.apachefriends.org/it/download.html).
+1. First of all, the only requirement for the repo is XAMPP, which you can easily download from [here](https://www.apachefriends.org/it/download.html).

 2. Once it's installed, run the XAMPP Control Panel and check if the Apache and MySQL modules are running.